SubleXBle/Fail2Ban-Report/README.md

     ✅ Setup script to automate initial installation, including directory structure and permissions ✅ Optionally auto-configure a daily cronjob
+    ⏳ Make installer more robust

 🔐 Security Features

-    ✅ Integration of a stronger .htaccess file for basic access control and secure defaults ⏳ Make it even more secure and better
+    ✅ Integration of a stronger .htaccess file for basic access control and secure defaults ⏳ Make it even more secure and better (this will never get a check)

 🔥 Active Defense Integration